duarteocarmo/interactive-dashboard-post/README.md

 ## How do I run the dashboard? :bar_chart:

-Follow the instructions above, but instead of launching jupyter lab:
+Follow the instructions above until you have the requirements installed, and then:

 ```bash
 (env) $ voila notebooks/Dashboard.ipynb
 ```

 This should launch the dashboard in http://localhost:8866/